oslabs-beta/Fathom/README.md

 6. Dual Dashboard Display: Compare and contrast snapshots side by side with Fathom's dual dashboard display, enabling comprehensive analysis of multiple clusters.

-## Prerequisites
-Before you begin, ensure you have met the following requirements:

-Kubernetes cluster version 1.18 or higher kubectl version 1.18 or higher
-Docker installed (if running locally)

 # Getting Started

 Before you begin, set up your kubernetes cluster with Prometheus, Grafana as external services, and allow embedding - [Example Initializing on Google Kubernetes Engine](https://github.com/oslabs-beta/Fathom/blob/dev/clusterSetup.md)